Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Background and Problem Statement

 where $\ba_i,\bx \in \R^n$, $b_i \in \R$, and each $(\mathbf{a}_i, b_i)$ pair defines a halfspace constraint.
 Defining matrix $\mathbf{A} = [\mathbf{a}_1 \, \cdots \, \mathbf{a}_N]^\top$ and vector $\mathbf{b} = [b_1 \, \cdots \, b_N]^\top$, we can equivalently write

 We henceforth refer to convex polyhedra as just polyhedra. \end{definition}

 The above representation of a polyhedron is known as the halfspace representation, or H-representation.
-One can equivalently represent a polyhedron as the convex hull of a set of points and rays, known as the vertex representation, or V-representation, which we do not use in this paper.
-Note: \begin{itemize} \item A polyhedron can be bounded or unbounded. \item A polyhedron can occupy a dimension less than the ambient dimension (if $(\mathbf{a}_i, b_i) = \alpha_{ij}(-\mathbf{a}_j, -b_j)$ for some pairs $(i,j)$ and some positive scalars $\alpha_{ij}$). \item A polyhedron can be empty ($\nexists \bx$ such that $\mathbf{Ax} \le \mathbf{b}$). \item Without loss of generality, the halfspace constraints for a polyhedron can be normalized so that $\|\ba_i\|\in \{0,1\}$ (by dividing the unnormalized parameters $\ba_i$ and $b_i$ by $\|\ba_i\|$), where $\|\cdot\|$ is the $\ell_2$ norm. $\|\ba\| = 0$ represents a degenerate constraint that is trivially satisfied if $b_i \ge 0$. \item An H-representation of a polyhedron may have an arbitrary number of redundant constraints, which are constraints that are implied by other constraints.
-Removing redundant constraints does not change the polyhedron. \end{itemize}
+Note: \begin{itemize} \item A polyhedron can be bounded or unbounded. \item A polyhedron can occupy a dimension less than the ambient dimension (if $(\mathbf{a}_i, b_i) = \alpha_{ij}(-\mathbf{a}_j, -b_j)$ for some pairs $(i,j)$ and some positive scalars $\alpha_{ij}$). \item A polyhedron can be empty ($\nexists \bx$ such that $\mathbf{Ax} \le \mathbf{b}$). \item Without loss of generality, the halfspace constraints for a polyhedron can be normalized so that $\|\ba_i\|\in \{0,1\}$ (by dividing the unnormalized parameters $\ba_i$ and $b_i$ by $\|\ba_i\|$), where $\|\cdot\|$ is the $\ell_2$ norm. $\|\ba\| = 0$ represents a degenerate constraint that is trivially satisfied if $b_i \ge 0$. \item An H-representation of a polyhedron may have an arbitrary number of redundant constraints, which are constraints that are implied by other constraints. \end{itemize}

 \begin{definition}[Polyhedral Tessellation] A polyhedral tessellation $\mathcal{P} = \{P_1, \ldots, P_N\}$ is a finite set of polyhedra that tessellate a set $\mathcal{X} \subset \mathbb{R}^n$.
-That is, $\cup_{i = 1}^NP_i = \mathcal{X}$ and $|P_i\cap P_j|_n = 0$, for all $i \not= j$, where $|\cdot|$ denotes the $n$-dimensional Euclidean volume of a set (the integral over the set with respect to the Lebesgue measure of dimension $n$). \end{definition}
+That is, $\cup_{i = 1}^NP_i = \mathcal{X}$ and $|P_i\cap P_j|_n = 0$, for all $i \not= j$, where $|\cdot|_n$ denotes the $n$-dimensional Euclidean volume of a set (the integral over the set with respect to the Lebesgue measure of dimension $n$). \end{definition}

-Intuitively, the polyhedra in a tessellation together cover the set $\mathcal{X}$, and can only intersect with each other at shared faces, edges, vertices, etc.
+Intuitively, the polyhedra in a tessellation together cover the set $\mathcal{X}$, and can only intersect with each other at shared faces, edges, vertices, etc. In the remainder of the paper when we refer to shared faces between neighboring polyhedra we mean the $n-1$ dimensional polyhedron given by the set intersection $P_i \cap P_j$.

 \begin{definition}[Neighboring Polyhedra] Two polyhedra, $P_i$ and $P_j$, are neighbors if their intersection has non-zero Euclidean volume in $n-1$ dimensions, that is, $|P_i \cap P_j|_{n-1} > 0$. \end{definition}